3 Ways To Avoid A Financial Tsunami in A Divorce

 Clear your head.

-In order to move forward and make sound legal, financial and family decisions, it’s important to be in the right state of mind.
+To move forward and make sound legal, financial, and family decisions, it’s important to be in the right state of mind.
 Divorce is no walk in the park.

 -